-One of the greatest dangers of varicose veins is that it can be slow and silent.
+One of the greatest dangers of varicose veins is that they’re slow and silent.
 Many people with the condition don’t experience any symptoms at all, even though their veins are damaged and affecting the cells and tissues around them.
-You might be one of those people.

 Are You At Risk for Developing Varicose Veins?